mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * MLS Public Key Encryption Labels ({{mls-public-key-encryption-labels}})
 * MLS Exporter Labels ({{mls-exporter-labels}})

-All of these registries should be under a heading of "Messaging Layer Security", and assignments are made via the Specification Required policy {{!RFC8126}}.
+All of these registries are under the "Messaging Layer Security" group registry heading, and assignments are made via the Specification Required policy {{!RFC8126}}.
 See
 {{de}} for additional information about the MLS Designated Experts (DEs).

-RFC EDITOR: Please replace 9420 throughout with the RFC number assigned to this document

 ## MLS Ciphersuites